-Grant in Aid of £1,325k intended for 2007/08 was received prior to the balance sheet date.
-This has the effect of increasing cash and reserves.
+Grant in Aid of £1,325k intended for 2007/08 was received prior to the balance sheet date in 2006/07.
+This has the effect of increasing cash and reserves in the prior year.

 Equal opportunities policy

 We recruit staff on merit through fair and open competition.
 This ensures equal opportunity for employment, regardless of race, colour, nationality or ethnic or national origin, sex, sexual orientation, age, marital status, disability, religion or working pattern.
 All recruitment activity is subject to audit by the Civil Service Commissioners to ensure that we comply with the guidance set out in its recruitment code.